Shrimp Fried Rice – Just Like Takeout! (VIDEO)

 • Do not use freshly steamed rice!
 The rice should be dried out in the fridge overnight to reduce moisture in the rice.
 Too much moisture in the rice will make your fried rice soggy and mushy – and we don’t want that!

-• 1 cup frozen peas and carrots – Most takeout restaurants use carrots and peas; this is what I like to use for my Shrimp Fried Rice, too!
+• peas and carrots – Most takeout restaurants use carrots and peas; this is what I like to use for my Shrimp Fried Rice, too!
 However, you can always customize this to your liking!
 Other popular vegetables you can include in your fried rice are:

 • Corn, broccoli, asparagus, zucchini, mushroom, cabbage – really, anything goes!